devChuk/devchuk.github.io/_posts/2018-01-07-the-difference-between-living-in-new-york-and-san-francisco.md

 # The Burritos

 Burritos in San Francisco are hand-rolled by Zeus and delivered from the Pacific Ocean in the tender grasp of Poseidon.
-Burritos from New York doesn't compare.
+Burritos from New York do not compare.

 # The People